libertychurchuk/libertychurchuk.github.io/_groups/new-to-church-or-the-areas.md

 ---
-title: New to church or the areas
+title: New to church or the area
 leaders: Gaz an Lois Hillier
 description: If you’ve recently started attending Liberty Church or are new to the area, we would love to connect with you and your family.
 We will be gathering online